PlanTL-GOB-ES/EHR-normalizer/README.md

   to detect text with different characteristics that are not part of the report (privacy information, page footings, etc.).

-The user can select the options using the command line:
+The user can select the different options using the command line:

 	convertPDF.pl [options]